 The chemistry comparison at the bottom highlights some concerns, the difference is not insignificant.
 B2O3, Al2O3 and SiO2 are all lower (this could be part of the reason for the differences in color also).
 For better or worse, the melt fluidity is the same: Very high.
 This is likely because the percentage of Ulexite is higher (that melts better than Colemanite).

 Gerstley Borate vs. Gillespie Borate at 1550F (840C)

-Gerstley Borate has shrunk and vitrified to a porcelain state here at 1550F (the ball has shrunk to half the original size and gets even smaller by 1600F).
+The GLFL test ball of pure Gerstley Borate has shrunk and vitrified to a porcelain state here at 1550F (the ball has shrunk to half the original size and gets even smaller by 1600F).
 Gerstley Borate has a significant LOI, it finishes off-gassing at about 1400F, which enables this high shrinkage that happens between 1350 and 1600F.
 Gillespie Borate, on the other hand, is obviously experiencing an overlap between the gassing and melting phases.
 What does that mean?
 It is already melting while gasses of decomposition are being expelled.
 Glazes having a high percentage of it are going to do this (to a lesser extent of course) as they are heated through this range in a firing.
 It was not clear at first how this might affect glazes but it became evident later: Crawling.

 Gerstley Borate 50:30:20 glaze using Gillespie Borate instead

 This is the G2826A50:30:20 GB:kaolin:silica base clear recipe.
 It is been used for decades as a base for all kinds of glazes.
 It starts melting early enough for use on low-temperature earthenware and is widely used in the raku process.
 Yet it is also common at middle temperatures (obviously care must be taken or it will run off ware onto kiln shelves when fired to cone 5-6).
 These tests were fired to cone 6 using the PLC6DS schedule.